W415983268/MachineLearning_HeartFailure/README.md

-Please go over the project report for more details and demonstrations
+Please go over the project report for more details and demonstrations.
+Original data can be found: https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data